fieldtrip/website/example/fittemplate.md

 ## Computing the head models

-Now that we have the surfaces of the full template model (not only the scalp) transformed to fit the Polhemus measurement, we can recompute the volume conduction model.
+We can compute the volume conduction model on the basis of the refined template head models.
 For this we need to specify conductivities for each compartment (scalp, skull and brain).
+We specify these conductivities in SI units.
+Therefore the refined models need to be expressed in SI units as well.

+    template_fit_sphere  = ft_convert_units(template_fit_sphere,'m');
+    template_fit_surface = ft_convert_units(template_fit_surface,'m');

 ### Openmeeg